 Compromised or negligent security often results in violent crimes, which may include physical assaults, sexual assaults, robberies, or possibly murders.
 For example, if you live in an apartment complex that uses security cameras, security guard patrols, and other surveillance measures, you should have a reasonable expectation that you are safe on the premises.
 If someone is able to break into the building and harm you, and negligent security officers or practices aided their efforts, they should be held accountable for the resulting damages.

-Proving negligence is always tricky, but the personal injury lawyers of Nelson & Smith Attorneys at Law know exactly what is necessary to win any negligent security case.
+Proving negligence is always tricky, but the Macon Negligent Security Lawyers of Nelson & Smith Attorneys at Law know exactly what is necessary to win any negligent security case.
 If lax, improper, or negligent security caused you to suffer personal injury, you need legal counsel from an injury attorney in Macon who can navigate your case and maximize compensation you’ll be eligible to collect.
 Nelson & Smith attorneys specialize in personal injury cases and will work diligently to defend our clients in any circumstances.
 Reach out to us to review your case and for a free consultation.